 Using Command Prompt

-First, you will need to take ownership of this folder, so at the command prompt, type bellow commands one after one and hit enter key to execute the command.
+First, you will need to take ownership of this folder, so at the command prompt, type below commands one after one and hit the enter key to execute the command.

 takeown /F C:Windows.old* /R /A